ofTheo/ofxKinect/README.md

 Running the Example Project
 ---------------------------

-An exmaple project is provided in the `kinectExample` folder.
-As of OF 0.8.0, ofxKinect no longer ships with the platform poject files.
+An example project is provided in the `kinectExample` folder.
+As of OF 0.8.0, ofxKinect no longer ships with the platform project files.
 Simply use the OpenFrameworks ProjectGenerator in `apps/projectGenerator` to generate the Xcode, VS2012, CodeBlocks projects and/or Makefiles by pointing it to the `kinectExample` folder and making sure to include the following addons:

 * ofxKinect (duh)
 * ofxOpenCv (for blob tracking in the example, not required by ofxKinect itself.)